-- J-1 Air Quality and Climate: Discuss the potential impacts of the proposed development on the local and regional air quality and climate. - J-2 Terrain and Soils: Discuss the potential impacts of the proposed development on the local terrain and soils. - Vegetation and Plant Communities: Discuss the potential impacts of the proposed development on the local vegetation and plant communities. - J-4 Water Quality and Quantity: Discuss the potential impacts of the proposed development on the Mackenzie River's water quality and quantity in the immediate project area and downstream. (e.g. substrate disturbance, increased suspended sediments, substrate type, water flow, water depth, channel width, ice flow) - J-5 Aquatic Resources and Habitat.
-Discuss the potential impacts of the proposed project on the aquatic resources and habitat in the immediate project area and downstream (discuss the current habitat characteristics and range of species present, any potential impacts to fish and invertebrates, as well as any proposed monitoring plans). - J-6 Wildlife and Wildlife Habitat: Discuss the potential impacts of the proposed project on the wildlife and wildlife habitat in the project area.
-Specifically, examine the effects of the proposed development on wildlife movement along the river bank. - J-7 Noise: Discuss the potential impacts of the proposed project on the noise levels within the project area and surrounds.
+- J-1 Air Quality and Climate: Discuss the potential impacts of the proposed development on the local and regional air quality and climate. - J-2 Terrain and Soils: Discuss the potential impacts of the proposed development on the local terrain and soils.

+- Vegetation and Plant Communities: Discuss the potential impacts of the proposed development on the local vegetation and plant communities. - J-4 Water Quality and Quantity: Discuss the potential impacts of the proposed development on the Mackenzie River's water quality and quantity in the immediate project area, downstream and upstream (e.g. substrate disturbance, increased suspended sediments, substrate type, water flow, water depth, channel width, ice flow, ice jamming, damming effects, and any other impacts related to spring ice breakup). - J-5 Aquatic Resources and Habitat: Discuss the potential impacts of the proposed project on the aquatic resources and habitat in the immediate project area and downstream (discuss the current habitat characteristics and range of species present, any potential impacts to fish and invertebrates, as well as any proposed monitoring plans). - J-6 Wildlife and Wildlife Habitat: Discuss the potential impacts of the proposed project on the wildlife and wildlife habitat in the project area.
+Specifically, examine the effects of the proposed development on wildlife movement along the riverbank as well as up and down the river itself (e.g. what is the likelihood for collisions of migratory birds with the bridge structure under conditions of low visibility?). - J-7 SARA: Pursuant to section 79 of the Species at Risk Act, conduct an assessment of the potential effects of the project on species at risk.
+This assessment should include: identification of species at risk that may be affected by the project, identification of measures to avoid, minimize, and mitigate potential effects on these species or their habitat, and a proposed approach to monitoring of these effects. - J-8 Noise: Discuss the potential impacts of the proposed project on the noise levels within the project area and surrounds.